nunonene/Evaluating-genetic-drift-in-time-series-evolutionary-analysis/README.md

 RunMatPower folder
 ------------------
 Routines for generating matrix powers either using Open_BLAS or MKL (see respective makefiles).
+Pre-computed matrices for Wright-Fisher propagation are available in InferenceCode/MatPow.